10 powerfull benefits of road verges or roadside vegetation in urban areas, challenges and future insights

 3. Free natural air purifier

-4. Local cooling that combats with urban heat
+4. Local cooling that combats urban heat

 In residential areas this can reduce heat buildup near homes and footpaths.
 One of the benefits of roadside vegetation is that they don’t require electricity or heavy maintenance.